twobunnyrabbit/cohort-002-skill-building/exercises/07-evals-skill-building/07.04-adversarial-inputs/problem/readme.md

 - [ ] Review the current test cases in `agent.eval.ts`

-The existing cases are straightforward - "Create a spreadsheet", "Translate hello world to Spanish".
-These are too easy because they explicitly state what the user wants.
+The existing cases are too straightforward.
+"Create a spreadsheet" explicitly states what the user wants.
+"Translate hello world to Spanish" might as well say "translate text" in it.

-- [ ] Understand the types of adversarial inputs you should add
+Here's a table of the types of adversarial inputs you should add:

-These challenge different aspects of the agent's reasoning:

 | Input Type                | Example                         | Why It's Tricky                                    |
 | ------------------------- | ------------------------------- | -------------------------------------------------- |